 The Fellowships have the key objective of advancing the strategic educational priorities of the University through enabling academic staff to develop their expertise further, pass on what they have learned for the benefit of the University of Melbourne and strengthen links with other U21 institutions so that other staff and students can benefit from mobility across the network.

 U21 Fellows are expected to be ambassadors for the University and to foster joint educational projects across the network.
 Their interaction with colleagues at other U21 institutions is expected to promote ongoing communication and foster long-term relationships with the University of Melbourne from which future Fellows and exchange students will benefit.

-The U21 Fellowship and Scholarship Selection Committee awards up to three Fellowships per year and makes an allocation of up to $12,500 to support each Fellowship.
+The U21 Fellowship and Scholarship Selection Committee makes an allocation of up to $12,500 to support each Fellowship.
 The Fellows will be funded to spend up to two months engaged on a project that involves visiting at least three U21 universities and, as appropriate, universities outside the consortium.
 Fellowships are to be taken up within twelve months of receipt of the award.
 Eligibility for awards will be limited to academic staff of the University of Melbourne at levels B and above.